albruevich/Text-Quest-Reader/README.md

 👉 The editor repository contains full documentation on how to create and export quests.

-The editor allows you to visually create parameters, locations, transitions, and quest structure, and then export it to a format compatible with this reader.
+The editor allows you to visually create parameters, locations, transitions, and quest structure, and then export the quest as a folder compatible with this reader.

 ---